-- 24. The appellant seeks the following relief: - (a) For jurisdictional purposes, deletion of all wāhi tupuna provision in their current form.
-(This is to enable the widest possible scope for resolving the issues raised by the appellant.) - (b) Deletion, removal, or the more appropriate mapping of the wāhi tupuna overlay from the Kingston Rail land. - (c) If not, or if issues arise in the Council's implementation of the Decisions version of the wāhi tupuna provisions, then the relief identified in (d)-(f) in particular is pursued: - (d) The Council, and any others defending the current wāhi tupuna provisions, provide further evidence generally and particularly in respect of land that the appellant owns or otherwise has an interest in, to identify: - (i) the values sought to be protected in each identified wāhi tupuna location; - (ii) the interrelationship of those values with the relevant land, including its zoning, and existing or past development and disturbance; - (iii) how the wāhi tupuna provisions can be amended or otherwise refined in light of that evidence; - (e) The deletion, amendment or other refinement to address the concerns raised by the appellant (including alternative ways of achieving some outcomes sought). - (f) Any other additional or consequential relief to the PDP, including but not limited to, the maps, issues, objectives, policies, rules, discretions, assessment criteria and explanations to fully address the concerns raised by the appellant. - (g) Costs.
+- 27. The appellant seeks the following relief: - (a) For jurisdictional purposes, deletion of all wāhi tupuna provision in their current form.
+(This is to enable the widest possible scope for resolving the issues raised by the appellant.) - (b) Confirmation of the understandings identified above, in particular at footnote 4, are met. - (c) If not, or issues arise in the Council's implementation of the Decisions version of the wāhi tupuna provisions, then the relief identified in (d)-(g) in particular is pursued: - (d) The Council, and any others defending the current wāhi tupuna provisions, provide further evidence generally and particularly in respect of land that the appellant owns or otherwise has an interest in (ie the Sugar Lane Business Mixed Use Zone), to identify: - (i) the values sought to be protected in each identified wāhi tupuna location; - (ii) the interrelationship of those values with the relevant land, including its zoning, and existing or past development and disturbance; - (iii) how the wāhi tupuna provisions can be amended or otherwise refined in light of that evidence;